+Flat Rate Marina PPOA Existing rates

+Marina \$ 150

+PPOA \$1,500

 Flat Rate

-Existing rates

-Marina PPOA

-Flat Rate Marina PPOA
+Marina

-Staff's Recommended Rates \$ 569.26 \$1,707.77
+\$ 569.26

+PPOA

+\$1,707.77

 In accordance with Rule 25-30.475, Florida Administrative Code, the rates should be effective for service rendered as of the stamped approval date on the tariff sheets, provided the customers have received notice.
 The tariff sheets should be approved upon Staff's verification that the tariffs are consistent with the Commission's decision, that the customer notice is adequate, and that any required security has been provided.
-The utility should provide proof of the date notice was given within 10 days after the
+The utility should provide proof of the date notice was given within 10 days after the date of the notice.